adyen-examples/build-your-own-payments-integration-adyen/README.md

 ## Module 1: Adding donations & Advanced flow

 ### Briefing:
 Project #MyStore has been very successful.
-Not every one in the world can keep their feet warm, that's why the company decides to partner with their favorite charity and allow their customers to donate after every successful purchase!
+The company decides to partner with their favorite charity and allow their customers to donate after every successful purchase!

 1. Prepare your backend to handle an Adyen giving flow: https://docs.adyen.com/online-payments/donations/web-component/
   * You'll notice that you have to change your existing backend and frontend flows.